Financial-Times/sso-support/_posts/2016-07-19-user-guide-p2p-idp.md

 * Enter your FT account Email address
 * There is no need to enter your Password, please leave this field **blank**
 * Click ‘Sign in’
-* *(You may be asked by your organisation's Identity provider (IdP) to authenticate yourself by using your company account credentials)*
+* *(You may be asked by your organisation's Identity provider (IdP) to authenticate yourself by confirming your company account credentials)*
 * You will then be redirected to your requested FT content and you will be logged in to access [www.ft.com](http://www.ft.com) / [next.ft.com](https://next.ft.com)